-CUA30415 Statement of Attainment towards a Certificate III in Live Production and Services, 240 hours (2 units in each Year) Category B Course Only One Category B Course can be used in the calculation of the ATAR.
+CUA30420 Statement of Attainment towards a Certificate III in Live Production and Services, 240 hours (2 units in each Year) Category B Course

 Entertainment Industry is generally for students wishing to gain a HSC as well as developing a career in Live Production and Theatre.
 Entertainment Industry can contribute to an ATAR.